 Limited seating.
 RSVP at www.concordmuseum.org or 978-369-9763 ext.
 216. $10, Students and Teachers. $5, Members of Concord Museum, Thoreau Farm: Birthplace of Henry David Thoreau, and Walden Woods Project.

-This event is sponsored by Thoreau Farm and the Thoreau Society.
+This event is co-sponsored by Thoreau Farm, Concord Museum and Walden Woods Project.

 Read on for more events:

 Super Cup Fungus Sunday and Winter Mushroom Count

 Sunday, Feb.
 4, 2018 , 1pm-3pm, Estabrook Woods,

 Two walks in one!
 Make Super Cup Fungus Sunday count.